 At times of trouble, you wouldn’t want to wait for hours or days to receive a response from the support team on a major security issue.

-Security plugins offer scanning, cleaning, and protection:
+WordPress security plugins offer scanning, cleaning, and protection:

 - Scanning checks your site for malware.

-- Cleaning removes malicious code
+- Cleaning removes malicious code.

 - Protection measures prevent hacks.